 Prenatal Yoga class is open to new and experienced yoga students.
 Each week will start by checking in with how each individual is feeling, allowing students to get to know the others the class.
 The series will teach modifications of poses throughout the pregnancy while building strength, maintaining flexibility, reducing stress and building confidence.
 The poses and breath work will help one learn how to ease discomfort, prepare for labor and childbirth.
 Prenatal classes are suitable for all trimesters.
 These are typically offered as a series so please check under events/workshops for schedule.
 Check our Workshop schedule for dates.
 This is only run as a series and not as a regularly scheduled class.

-Slow Flow brings the element of time into the practice.
+Slow Flow Yoga brings the element of time into the practice.
 The practitioner has time to evaluate how and when a pose should to be modified, due to physical limitations or limitations in experience.
 The practitioner also has the time to mentally engage with the body, as it moves through a series.
 The mind and body connection is one of the main goals when practicing all forms of Yoga.
 Slow flowing Vinyasa is a wonderful practice in discovering one’s personal limitations and learning how to move past those limitations.
-Slow Flow Yoga is not restricted to beginners or those with physical limitations.
-All levels of Yoga practitioners can find their personal challenges, as they slowly and mindfully move through a series.
 The pace may be slower, but challenges will be present with difficulties to work through.
 Even the most advanced Yoga practitioner has much to learn within the reflective pace of slow Vinyasa.
 Poses can be refined and strengthened, without feeling rushed into the next move, next breath, or next pose.
 Slow flow allows a person to become familiar with his or her body, create a reflective pause, and create the time to go inward.
+Suitable for all levels.

-Vinyasa Yoga is a form of yoga that links the breath, movement, and poses together.
+Vinyasa Flow Yoga is a form of yoga that links the breath, movement, and poses together.
 The Sanskrit word, “Vinyasa,” has a variety of meanings; but the most common reference is to the connection between breath and movement.
 Vinyasa is sometimes referred to as Flow Yoga, reflecting the emphasis on the movement, or ebb and flow, between poses.
 Those, who are familiar with the traditional practice of holding of yoga poses (also known as Hatha Yoga), find Vinyasa to be an invigorating yoga practice as breath, movement, and posture form a continuous, flowing, dance-like, moving meditation.
 The Sun Salutations series is the most commonly known Vinyasa movement.
 Moving through the Sun Salutation series requires the practitioner to synchronize the breath, while moving through, and holding poses.
+This class is suitable for intermediate to advanced students.

 ** Note our heated classes are heated to approximately 90-95 degrees.